 Panel Discussion Topic: Environmental Justice

 A safe and healthy place to live is a matter of justice.
-Join us for a community conversation on Environmental Justice with a diverse panel of experts.
+Join us for a community conversation on Environmental Justice with a unique panel of experts.
 This event seeks to raise awareness of current major environmental issues and what communities are most affected by these, share resources, and help identify ways everyone can take action to affect positive change in communities and improve health outcomes.

 Moderator and Panelists: